 Picked a hundred daffodils or so.
 Isolation has made yellow my favorite color.
 Check out this post.

-Moved a feeder to by my office chair and it’s proving very popular with the smaller birds that also like the wild rose growing near it.
-Colorful show with the rose-breasted grosbeak (Pheucticus ludovicianus) and the goldfinches, in those few moments when the grosbeak lets one near.
+Moved a feeder to outside my office window and it’s proving very popular with the smaller birds that also like perching in the wild rose growing near it.
+Colorful show with the Rose-breasted Grosbeak (Pheucticus ludovicianus) and the goldfinches, in those few moments when the grosbeak lets one near.

 Tempted to engage in a political argument on Facebook this morning, God help me.
 Deeply examining the flaws of zoom family get togethers.
 Primarily an issue of the inability to make eye contact, and so unable to have intimate asides,I think.
 The fewer the better during a cocktail hour Zoom with friends.
 Not that we had cocktails,alas, but we shared theirs virtually.
 I also got to use the outer space background which put stars in my mouth.
 I wish that was real.